Related articles

 2. Add a root page

-Run rails server and ensure everything is good so far.
+Execute Rails Server and make sure everything is good so far.

 We want to add bootstrap 4 (which requires jquery and popper.js) and font-awesome 5.

-Take a quick look at Yarn’s search engine and try to find the required packages on your own (notice the number of downloads for each package), then proceed with this tutorial.
+Take a quick look at Yar search enginen and try to find the necessary packages by yourself (note the number of downloads for each package), then continue with this tutorial.

-Yarn has now cached them in ./bloggy/node_modules/ and updated package.json.
-However these packages are still not used in our application.
+Yarn has now cached them in . /bloggy/node_modules/ and updated package.json.
+However, these packages are still not used in our application.
 Let's fix that.
-We'll start by including the JS part first and will take care of the CSS part later.
+We're going to start by including the JS part and we'll take care of the CSS part later.

 4. Include the JS part of bootstrap and fontawesome